prakashchhipa/Depth-Contrast-Self-Supervised-Method/README.md

 # Depth-Contrast-Self-Supervised-Method
-Implementation for Dpeth Contrast pretraining method for multi sensor images using depth maps. code also includes supervised finutung and evaluation.
+Implementation for "Depth Contrast: Self-Supervised Pretraining on 3DPM Images for Mining Material Classification".
+Code also includes supervised finutung and evaluation.